A brilliant myth unravelled

 Museum Hof van Busleyden, Mechelen (BE), 2024

 In 1491, the knights of the Order of the Golden Fleece rode to Mechelen on horseback for an important gathering.
-In a theatrical modern show at Museum Hof van Busleyden, we unravel the story of that dramatic occasion.
+Around the edges of a modern museum display, we unravel the meaning of this theatrical event.

 “A refreshing 21st-century perspective on a glorious past.”